The 2014 Distinguished Career Designers

 Winners of the competition receive cash, product or experience awards (depending on the competition), and a certificate of achievement as well as recognition in Southern Theatre Magazine.
 This year, SETC is offering displays, critiques, and cash awards to undergraduate and graduate students competing in the categories below.

 How to Enter: Competition applications and Convention registration are online.
 Click the name of each competition for guidelines.
 Please note: You must be registered for convention and your school must be an organizational member of SETC by January 28, 2015 for you to compete in any of the design competitions.
 Check with SETC to confirm school membership: 336-272-3645.

-Application will be available October 2014.
+Applications will be available online October 2014

 Sponsored in Honor of Irene Smart RainsThe Costume Design Competition has two divisions, Undergraduate & Graduate, for which six cash prizes will be awarded: 1st Place: $125; 2nd Place: $75; 3rd Place: $50.